apache/cordova-docs/docs/en/edge/guide/platforms/android/install.md

 # Android Installation Guide

-This section shows how to set up your SDK environment to deploy Cordova apps for Android devices.
+This guide shows how to set up your SDK environment to deploy Cordova apps for Android devices.
 You need to install the Android SDK regardless of whether you want to use the cross-platform Cordova CLI for development, or a narrower set of platform-centered command-line